szuyuchen/Bootstrap5-login-form/README.md

 ### Purpose:

-- Use Bootstrap5 to build a simple Login Form page.
+- Use Bootstrap5 to build a simple Login Form page in Chinese.

 <img src="" width=500>